We value our partnerships with universities and research organisations around the world. They increase the quality, output and impact of our research.

 We establish joint PhD programs, or IRTGs, in one of two ways:

-Your institution wants to support broad collaboration with the University of Melbourne.
-Your institution approaches us.
-Then we negotiate a competitive call for joint research proposals.
+- Your institution wants to support broad collaboration with the University of Melbourne.
+Your institution approaches us and then we negotiate a competitive call for joint research proposals.

 IRTGs generate joint projects, research collaboration and co-authored publications.
 These outcomes help PhD candidates to establish international connections and strengthen research profiles.
 Learn more about the fully funded joint PhD opportunities currently available to candidates at our IRTGs.